- 1 Streamlined Filing Compliance Procedures

 Even though OVDP has ended, the traditional VDP has picked up where OVDP left off.
 If you are submitting to the streamlined procedures, you do not also get to submit to VDP.
 In other words, let’s say you are unsure if you qualify as non-willful.
 If you submitted to IRS streamline procedures and are rejected – you cannot then go back and submit to VDP.

-This is why it is crucial that you retain experienced counsel who specializes exclusively in this area of law to guide through the tax and legal process of submission.
+This is why it is crucial that you retain experienced counsel who specializes exclusively in this area of law to guide you through the tax and legal process of submission.

 General Treatment under the Streamlined Filing Compliance Procedures